-On 15th March, our business development director, Tania, and myself headed down to sunny Birmingham to attend Grow with Hubspot.
+On 15th March we headed down to sunny Birmingham to attend Grow with Hubspot.
 This half-day event involved two speakers from Hubspot and a panel discussion on content marketing and all things inbound.

 While we consider ourselves fairly knowledgeable when it comes to content marketing, there was plenty to learn from this event, including inbound best practices and how to use automation software to really make your marketing life easier.

 Couldn’t make the event or need a refresh?
 These were our favourite quotes from the speakers, and what we learned from the event:

 1. “92% of leads are from old articles” – Ian Stanley

 As marketers we often find ourselves chasing our tails trying to create a constant stream of content, but this statistic from Hubspot’s Ian Stanley proves that the new is not always the best.
 It’s important for marketers to recognise the importance of their old content and continue to nurture and promote it through their other channels.

 For example, we include a #ThrowbackThursday piece in our weekly newsletter and regularly share older posts on social media.
 Older content can still contain brilliant (and relevant!) nuggets of insight.

 2. “99% of marketers aren’t using personas” – Éadaoin Murphy